tomcl/HowToUseGitTJWC/README.md

 In the table below repo B has `origin` repo A. Operations are done by B. We have:

 * B working tree (BW)
-* B commit tree (BG)
+* B commit tree (BC)
 * A commit tree (A)

-BG and AG represent logically the same (master) branch so over time will stay in sync, however temporarily one or other can be ahead with commits not yet propagated.
+BC and A represent logically the same (master) branch so over time will stay in sync, however temporarily one or other can be ahead with commits not yet propagated.

 We don't need to consider A working files (for example, A could be a cloud repo with nothing except the Git files).